emacs-typescript/typescript.el/README.md

 ## Good news!
 Emacs 29 will ship with tree-sitter support, and it will actually have in-tree support for TypeScript!
-So now you can just use the provided `ts-mode` and get the fresh tree-sitter powered functionalities for free.
+So now you can just use the provided `typescript-ts-mode` and get the fresh tree-sitter powered functionalities for free.
 Yes, that means both tsx and regular types will actually work.
 Development will continue in emacs core, rather than this repo.
 We hope you'll like the new experience.